deavmi/HaikuDocs/docs/3rdPartySoftware/Utilities/TinyTim/README.md

 ![tinytim1](img/tinytim2.png "The TinyTim window after use")

-PLEASE NOTE: The tinyurl API does not handle the _https_ protocol.
+**Please Note**: The tinyurl API does not handle the _https_ protocol.
 Just change the URL to read _http_.
 Your browser will know to change it back when you use the shortened URL.